44omero/Multicore_Programming/Hw1/README.md

-Here’s a sample README file for your GitHub repository based on the provided files:

----

 # Multicore Programming - Homework 1

 This repository contains the solution for Homework 1 of the **CS 435/535 – Fall 2024** course, focused on multicore programming concepts.
 The main objective of this project is to implement and analyze serial and parallel versions of the Sobel filter algorithm.